Home / Career Guides / Appraiser

 Step 5: Gain work experience

-After meeting the required educational qualifications and work experience, you can apply for a license or certification with your state’s real estate appraiser board.
-You’ll need to provide documentation verifying your academics and on-the-job training.
+Once you’ve got your education and experience, you can apply for a license or certification in your state.
+You’ll need to show proof of your schooling and work experience.

 Step 8: Take online courses